 At Marshall & Taylor PLLC, our Raleigh adoption lawyers get many questions from clients regarding the adoption process in North Carolina.
 Below are several of the most commonly asked questions.
 We hope you find our answers useful.
 Please don’t hesitate to contact us at (919) 833-1040 if you have further questions regarding adoption in North Carolina.

-Should I hire an adoption lawyer?
+Should I hire an adoption attorney in Raleigh?

 Who can adopt in North Carolina?